Home >Resources>Bulk Waste Disposal>How to Dispose of Furniture

 How Much Does Furniture Removal Cost?

-Furniture removal can cost anywhere from $5 to $700+ depending on what you're throwing out and where you live.
+Removing furniture can cost anywhere from $0 to more than $1,000 depending on what you’re throwing away and your location.

-Before we dive into the best ways to get rid of furniture, let's take a look at what key factors will affect the cost of your furniture removal project.
-In general, the price to get rid of furniture is generally determined by:
+There are a few key factors that will affect the cost of your project.
+In general, the price to toss furniture is determined by:

-• Whether you use a furniture removal service or dump it yourself.
+• Whether you use a professional service or remove the items yourself.

 Average Cost to Throw Furniture Away